adamsol/Pyxell/docs/manual.md

 print d[""]
 ```

-Use `in` operator for checking if the dictionary contains a given key.
+Use `in` operator to check whether a dictionary contains a given key.

 ```
 print "abc" in d